Unity-Technologies/multiplayer-community-contributions/Transports/com.mlapi.contrib.transport.photon-realtime/README.md

 ---

 1. Find `PhotonAppSettings` asset in your project
-2. The App Id you've set during the setup, should be shared with your friends in case they want to use the Unity Editor, instead of a packaged built, as each developer might have a different App Id/region set in its PhotonAppSettings asset.
+2. The AppId you've set during the setup, should be shared with your friends in case they want to use the Unity Editor, instead of a packaged built, as each developer might have a different AppId/region set in its PhotonAppSettings asset.

     - NOTE!
 We suggest considering Playing in Editor with your friends only for iteration purposes (when they have access to your project) as we encourage you to distribute your packaged builds to your friends, because sometimes they might have some local changes that would cause different issues.
 3. Select the closest region (token) to where you want to host your session from, you can check out a full list here:
     - [https://doc.photonengine.com/en/pun/current/connection-and-authentication/regions](https://doc.photonengine.com/en/pun/current/connection-and-authentication/regions)